 - the desire to consolidate debt.

-A Bernie Lewis Mortgage Broker can look at your individual situation and help you determine whether refinancing your existing loan would be beneficial.
+A Bernie Lewis Home Loans Mortgage Broker can look at your individual situation and help you determine whether refinancing your existing loan would be beneficial.

 Once you've selected your new home loan, your existing debt is refinanced into this new loan.
 Exit and/or penalty fees may apply but your Mortgage Broker can show you whether you’re financially better off by refinancing your existing loan.

 It is commonly thought that refinancing a home loan is difficult and costly and many borrowers don’t consider changing thier home loan once it's established.
-However, the process can be quite straight forward with the help of your mortgage adviser, and you could in fact benefit from a different loan product.
+However, the process can be quite straight forward with the help of your Mortgage Broker, and you could in fact benefit from a different loan product.

 This strategy is for people with a home loan and other personal debts, such as a car loan, personal loan and/or credit cards.